A Berkeley Short Course

 The pace of technological innovation and scientific progress has led to new technologies to monitor civil infrastructure and the environment.
 These technologies provide, in many cases, unprecedented opportunities for sensing and understanding of the way civil infrastructure responds to natural hazards, environmental stressors such as climate change, and human activities.

-This 2-day online short course improves on previous versions of the course offered in January 2021, May 2021 and May 2022. (see feedback here) and is expected to be offered once this year.
+This 4-day online short course improves on previous versions of the course offered in January 2021, May 2021 and May 2022, May 2023. (see feedback here) and is expected to be offered once this year.

 The course will provide a review of some of these technologies that are about to, or are already impacting the way we design, maintain, or operate geo-infrastructure and the way we manage risk.
 The instructors have significant expertise in the technologies presented and will outline the principles of operation and the advantages and disadvantages, as well as share examples of projects and case histories where these technologies have been successfully implemented.